GUIDELINES FOR GAMES:

 Schools, Camps, Parent Ministries, Children's Ministries and other people who run programs are also using the app.
 Take them into consideration as you write your descriptions.
 Example: use "players" or "contestants" instead of "students" and use "your group" or "your room" instead of "your ministry" or "your youth room".

 As you prepare these games for submission, be sure to look at it through the lens of someone who’s not played before--write clear instructions and include a supply list.
 The more detail you give, the easier it will be for a youth worker to execute.

-Some ideas require props, materials, outside apps, etc. Always include links to the necessary resources.
+Some ideas require props, materials, outside apps, etc. Be sure to check Supplies Required on the File Details window and include links to the necessary resources in a separate Word document.
 If you’d like, create an Amazon Shopping List and include the link with your submission, it’ll make playing your game that much easier!

 4. Scale when possible

 Some groups have 10 kids, others have 400.
 If “Blindfolded Crowbar Toss” game needed 15 crowbars for your 100-person group, make a note that smaller youth groups can get away with 8 crowbars.

 Once you’re ready, compress your files using a .zip file (or share them with us using a Dropbox link) and submit it here!
 If you have any questions, please contact us at email@example.com

 Thank you so much for partnering with DYM to help Youth Workers like you win!

 The DYM Team